LeChatP/RootAsRole/README.md

-Scenario 2
+Scenario 2: LD_PRELOAD
 -----
 Suppose a developer wants to test a program that (s)he has developed in order to reduce the downloading rate on his server.
 The developer should use the LD_PRELOAD environment variable to load his shared library that intercepts all network calls made by the servers’ processes.
-With the current capabilities tools, the administrator of the server can use setcap command or pam_cap.so to give the developer cap_net_raw.
-However, the developer cannot achieve his test because, for security reasons, LD_PRELOAD doesn't work when capabilities are set in the binary file.
+With the current capabilities tools, the administrator of the server can use setcap command or pam_cap.so to give the developer the capability cap_net_raw.
+However, the developer cannot achieve his test because, for security reasons, LD_PRELOAD doesn't work when capabilities are set in a binary file.

 This is an example program which tries to open a raw socket (cap_net_raw needed) [10]: